m3o/org/runbooks/README.md

 ```
 kubectl get pods -n micro | awk '{print $1}' | grep -v NAME | xargs -I % sh -c '{ kubectl delete pods % -n micro; sleep 120; }'
 ```

+# Regression Testing

+## Manually

+- Do full signup flow
+- Get github.com/micro/services/blog/posts running
+- Do some surface testing to ensure
+    - We’re not leaking creds
+    - We can’t see any store data that we shouldn’t be able to
+    - We can’t call any services we shouldn’t be able to
+    - We can’t see any bits of infra (etcd, cockroach, k8s) that we shouldn’t be able to